Fairchild Republic A-10 Thunderbolt II: Upgrades

-HOG UP and Wing Replacement Program
+HOG UP and wing replacement program

 In 1987, Grumman Aerospace took over support for the A-10 program.
 In 1993, Grumman updated the damage tolerance assessment and Force Structural Maintenance Plan and Damage Threat Assessment.
 Over the next few years, problems with wing structure fatigue, first noticed in production years earlier, began to come to the fore.
-The process of implementing the maintenance plan was greatly delayed by the base realignment and closure commission (BRAC), which led to 80% of the original workforce being let go.
+Implementation of the maintenance plan was greatly delayed by the base realignment and closure commission (BRAC), which led to 80% of the original workforce being let go.

-During inspections in 1995 and 1996, cracks at the WS23 location were found on many aircraft, most of them in line with updated predictions from 1993.
-However, two of these were classified as "near-critical" size, well beyond predictions.
+During inspections in 1995 and 1996, cracks at the WS23 location were found on many A-10s; while many were in line with updated predictions from 1993, two of these were classified as "near-critical" size, well beyond predictions.
 In August 1998, Grumman produced a new plan to address these issues and increase life span to 16,000 hours.
-This resulted in the "HOG UP" program, which commenced in 1999.
-Over time, additional aspects were added to HOG UP, including new fuel bladders, changes to the flight control system, and inspections of the engine nacelles.
+This led to the "HOG UP" program, which commenced in 1999.
+Additional aspects were added to HOG UP over time, including new fuel bladders, flight control system changes, and engine nacelle inspections.
 In 2001, the cracks were reclassified as "critical", which meant they were considered repairs and not upgrades, which allowed bypassing normal acquisition channels for more rapid implementation.

-An independent review of the HOG UP program at this point concluded that the data on which the wing upgrade relied could no longer be trusted.
-This independent review was presented in September 2003.
+An independent review of the HOG UP program, presented in September 2003, concluded that the data on which the wing upgrade relied could no longer be trusted.
 Shortly thereafter, fatigue testing on a test wing failed prematurely and also mounting problems with wings failing in-service inspections at an increasing rate became apparent.
-The Air Force estimated that they would run out of wings by 2011.
-Of the plans explored, replacing the wings with new ones was the least expensive, with an initial cost of $741 million, and a total cost of $1.72 billion over the life of the program.
+The USAF estimated that they would run out of wings by 2011.
+Of the plans explored, replacing the wings with new ones was the least expensive, at an initial cost of $741 million and a total cost of $1.72 billion over the program's life.